openhab/openhab-docs/developers/contributing/governance.md

 ## Structure

 The openHAB project is a big ecosystem of different components.
-While people often think of the runtime + addons when talking about openHAB, there are other parts like openHAB Cloud, the mobile apps, the voice skills, etc. - all in all, there are well over [40 different repos](https://github.com/openhab) under the openHAB Github organisation.
+While people often think of the runtime + addons when talking about openHAB, there are other parts like openHAB Cloud, the mobile apps, the voice skills, etc. - all in all, there are well over [40 different repos](https://github.com/openhab) under the openHAB GitHub organisation.

 The different components are mostly maintained independently of each other.
 Many have their own release cycles and a dedicated maintainer team.